Polymer/old-docs-site/app/3.0/docs/polyfills.md

     on browsers that support native custom elements.
 This is useful in static serving environments where you need to serve a single app version to all browsers.
 The adapter is discussed in more detail in [ES6](es6) and in [Build for production](/{{{polymer_version_dir}}}/toolbox/build-for-production).
-*   `apply-shim.j`.
+*   `apply-shim.js`.
 A polyfill for CSS mixins.
 Unlike the other polyfills, it should be imported by any component that defines or applies CSS mixins.
 For details, see [Use custom CSS mixins](/{{{polymer_version_dir}}}/docs/devguide/custom-css-properties#use-custom-css-mixins).